Press Releases | 10.4.2023

-Washington, D.C., and Reston, Va.
-(October 5, 2022) – Challenger Center and the American Institute of Aeronautics and Astronautics (AIAA) announced they are accepting nominations for the 2023 Trailblazing Science, Technology, Engineering, and Math (STEM) Educator Award.
+Washington and Reston, Va.
+(October 4, 2023) – Challenger Center and the American Institute of Aeronautics and Astronautics (AIAA) announced they are accepting nominations for the 2024 Trailblazing Science, Technology, Engineering, and Math (STEM) Educator Award.
 The annual award celebrates K-12 teachers going above and beyond to inspire the next generation of explorers and innovators.
-Nominations can be submitted to aiaa.org/TrailblazingSTEMEducatorAward through December 15, 2022.
+Nominations can be submitted to aiaa.org/TrailblazingSTEMEducatorAward through December 15, 2023.

-The award was launched in 2021 and first presented in 2022 to recognize teachers who connect classroom lessons to the country’s current and future plans for STEM exploration and innovation, introduce students to STEM careers, and activate students’ imagination about space exploration.
+The award recognizes teachers who connect classroom lessons to the country’s current and future plans of STEM exploration and innovation, introduce students to STEM careers, and activate students’ imagination about space exploration.

 The U.S. aerospace and defense industry leads the world in innovation, while still facing challenges of staffing a properly skilled and qualified workforce.
 Crucial gaps in diversity, equity, and inclusion must be addressed – more STEM-literate graduates are needed, greater participation is needed by women and ethnic minorities, and early retirements are creating a growing knowledge gap.